-Apr 25, 2012
+April 25, 2012

 I've just finished Edward P. Jones' extraordinary book, The Known World.
-Published in 2003, the novel explores the painful relationships wrought by slavery, weaving in a little know historical fact that there were freed blacks who owned slaves.
+Published in 2003, the novel explores the painful relationships wrought by slavery, weaving in a little known historical fact that there were freed blacks who owned slaves.

 It's a beautifully written, absolutely gut-wrenching tale about the corruption faced by nearly everyone whose lives were touched by this institution.
 There are no simple characters, no judgement, just clear-eyed storytelling that will rock your soul.

-Community interest in the new route was also palpable, with local cyclists flocking to gatherings in Detroit, Toledo, Oberlin, Cleveland, Columbus, and Pittsburgh (which is not on the new Detroit Alternate but connects to the main Underground Railroad Bicycle Route via the Pittsburgh Spur).
+Our friends at OutdoorAfro wrote a blog post to promote the new route to their members, the story was picked up by HuffingtonPost, and The Morning Journal in Oberlin wrote a great feature about the new route and Oberlin's growing bicycle culture.
+Pittsburgh's Essential Public Radio (90.5) also conducted a great interview with Executive Director Jim Sayer.
+Plus, local cyclists flocked to gatherings in Detroit, Toledo, Oberlin, Cleveland, Columbus, and Pittsburgh (which is not on the new Detroit Alternate but connects to the main Underground Railroad Bicycle Route via the Pittsburgh Spur.

 NEWS, NETWORKING, AND NEW MEDIA highlights cool media (articles, videos, photos, etc.) and meet-ups related to Adventure Cycling and bicycle travel.
 This column is usually written by Media Director Winona Bateman.
 Writing a story about bicycle travel or Adventure Cycling Association?
 Contact Winona via email at pressATadventurecyclingDOTorg.
 Visit our media room, view our news releases, or follow us on Twitter.